Can I study a language as part of my degree?

 Yes.
 Undergraduate students who wish to take a module on the academic programme which is not part of a degree course can also do so.
 There is a fee charged for this; please see our academic fees page for more information.
 Alternatively, you may prefer to enrol on the LLL programme.

 How do I register for an academic module?

-If you register on evision for a Language Centre module and then change language level as a result of consultation with a tutor, it is your responsibility to amend the module details on the university system.
+If, at a later date, you change module/language level as a result of consultation with a tutor, it is your responsibility to amend the module details on the university module registration system.
 If you do not do this, you will not be able to take the exams at the end of the year, and may end up deficient in credits.
 Any questions regarding this process should be directed to your home department in the first instance.

 How do I know which level to register for?

 A table comprising of our levels and pre-existing experience/qualifications can be found here.
-Please note that this table should only be used as a rough guide; the appropriate level for you will be determined by a tutor in your chosen language when you enrol.
+Please note that this table should only be used as a rough guide; the appropriate level for you will be determined by a tutor in your chosen language during the enrolment process.